2022 Women's Tour de France: How to watch, schedule, results, race history and more

-The 2022 Women’s Tour de France (known officially as the Tour de France Femmes avec Zwift) began on Sunday, July 24, marking the first time in a long time (more below) that women are racing this historic cycling race.
+The 2022 Women’s Tour de France (known officially as the Tour de France Femmes avec Zwift) began on Sunday, July 24, marking the first time in a long time (more below) that women are competing in this historic cycling race.

 See below for On Her Turf’s full guide to the 2022 Women’s Tour de France, which includes history of the event, details on how to watch (TV/streaming), course info, and more.
 This guide will continue to be updated throughout the eight-stage race.